 Visible from space, the Great Barrier Reef is made up of 2900 individual reefs, 900 islands and countless sandy cays.
 Seeing it from space may be out of reach for most, but helicopter flights give equally as impressive views of this natural wonder.

-Hop on a flight in Cairns, from where you'll glide over the endless indigo-stained ocean and the Whitsunday’s dreamy swirls of golden sands.
+When airlines and tour outfits reopen, hop on a flight in Cairns, from where you'll glide over the endless indigo-stained ocean and the Whitsunday ’s dreamy swirls of golden sands.

-Unsurprisingly sun-worshippers flock to the Turquoise Coast – but this area has more to offer than blissful beaches.
+The Turquoise Coast has more to offer than blissful beaches.
 The resort of Ölüdeniz has been consistently ranked as one of the top spots in the world for paragliding, with paragliders regularly launching from the 1960m-high Babadag (Father Mountain), swooping slowly down to the golden arc of sand that curves around the resort's famous azure lagoon.

 Remote and otherworldly, Tsingy de Bemaraha national park, the largest stone forest in the world, lies a five-day journey from Madagascar’s capital.
 It’s worth it: a bizarre labyrinth of razor-sharp spires, narrow ravines and hidden caves await.